Synthetixio/synthetix-deployments/README.md

 ## Deployment Guide

 - Ensure you have the latest version of [Cannon](https://usecannon.com) installed: `npm i -g @usecannon/cli`.
-- After installing for the first time, run `cannon setup` to configure IPFS and a reliable RPC endpoint to communicate with the Cannon package registry.
+- After installing for the first time:
+  - Run `cannon setup` to configure IPFS and a reliable RPC endpoint to communicate with the Cannon package registry.
+  - Run `npx cannon plugin add @synthetixio/router` to install the router generator plug-in.

 ### Specify Upgrade